 The two brand new buildings designed by Swiss studio Herzog & de Meuron that house the Tai Kwun Contemporary gallery and the J Cube are cleverly designed – they resemble the solid brickwork of a prison and the textured cast aluminium helps reduce reflectivity and glare from sunlight during the day, while it also reduces light pollution from the inside at night.
 Another plus point: they are made from recycled material: hundreds of car wheel parts.

-Tai Kwun Contemporary is a 1,500 Tai Kwun’s official inaugural exhibition, “Dismantling the Scaffold” (until August 15), which explores states of flux and transformation during the opening of Tai Kwun.
+Tai Kwun Contemporary is a 1,500 square metres arts space – which is currently showcasing Tai Kwun’s official inaugural exhibition, “Dismantling the Scaffold” (until August 15), which explores states of flux and transformation during the opening of Tai Kwun.
 Another exhibition, “Six-Part Practice” (also until August 15), curated by Kurt Chan Yuk-keung, is the first solo show of Hong Kong artist Wing Po So, who displays traditional Chinese medicine ingredients in a very creative, innovative and modern way.

 Next to this is Hall F, which currently features an exhibition about Prisoners Admission – this used to be a former print workshop.
 I found all these exhibitions rather short and compact, but then there are guided tours and self-guided tours (via the Tai Kwun app), so this might be a good opportunity to explore this complex further.